- Patient to Patient

 Some lesbian couples may need to use donor eggs due to the absence of ovaries or the inability of the ovaries to produce viable eggs in both women.
 The partner who is providing the eggs for reciprocal IVF is required to undergo preliminary screening procedures.
 These include review of medical records, physical examination, blood testing, screening for familial, genetic and infectious diseases, and psychosocial evaluation.
 When eggs from one woman are used to create embryos which are subsequently transferred into the uterus of another woman, the process falls under the jurisdiction of FDA regulations which govern tissue donation.
 Screening for infectious and sexually transmitted diseases include HIV, hepatitis, syphilis, gonorrhea and Chlamydia, which are required by FDA regulations.

 The partner who is providing the eggs for reciprocal IVF needs to undergo a process of controlled ovarian stimulation in which hormonal medications are used to stimulate the ovaries to induce maturation of multiple eggs.
 Her cycle needs to be manipulated with oral contraceptive pills and/or Lupron, after which controlled ovarian stimulation with Follicle Stimulating Hormone (FSH) may begin.
-When the follicles are mature, the eggs are retrieved through the vagina under ultrasound guidance and brief anesthesia at the RSC IVF Center in Lexington, MA.
+When the follicles are mature, the eggs are retrieved through the vagina under ultrasound guidance and brief anesthesia at the IVF New England center in Lexington, MA.
 The only technical difference between standard in vitro fertilization (IVF) and reciprocal IVF is the involvement of two women.
 The medical procedures are nearly identical.

 Partner Carrying the Pregnancy